 - Nobody's Hero: Male variant with Yusaku.
 His death is the Start of Darkness for an Alternate Universe Ai, and his attempt to bring back Yusaku via time travel kicks off the plot.

 - Redemption (KHR): Kyoko's death destroys whatever is left of Tsuna's innocence and what finally makes him accept his fate as Vongola Decimo.

-- Hungary is revealed to be this to Austria in the 1983: Doomsday Stories AU for Axis Powers Hetalia.
+- Hungary is revealed to be this to Austria in the 1983: Doomsday Stories AU for Hetalia: Axis Powers.
 Not only is it revealed later that the reverse is also true for Hungary but it's also subverted in that she eventually becomes his and her children's Guardian Angel.

 - Transformers Animated: Cybertronian Genesis: Played with in regards to Optimus Prime and Elita-1.
 While Elita-1 is still alive as Blackarachnia, it's outright stated, multiple times, that the Elita-1 Optimus knew and loved is dead.
-Her metaphorical "death" serves as a major influence on his ideals and actions throughout the story, and further complicates his relationship with Blackarachnia, who he has lingering feelings for.
+Her metaphorical "death" serves as a major influence on his ideals and actions throughout the story and further complicates his relationship with Blackarachnia, whom he has lingering feelings for.